- Some of the questions are slanted

 Most of them are slanted!
 Some right-wingers accuse us of a leftward slant.
 Some left-wingers accuse us of a rightward slant.
 But it’s important to realise that this isn’t a survey, and these aren’t questions.
 They’re propositions — an altogether different proposition.
 To question the logic of individual ones that irritate you is to miss the point.
 Some propositions are extreme, and some are more moderate.
 That’s how we can show you whether you lean towards extremism or moderation on the Compass.

 The propositions should not be overthought.
 Some of them are intentionally vague.
-Their purpose is to trigger buzzwords in the mind of the user, measuring feelings and prejudices rather than detailed opinions on policy.
+Their purpose is to trigger reactions in the mind, measuring feelings and prejudices rather than detailed opinions on policy.

 Incidentally, our test is not another internet personality classification tool.
 The essence of our site is the model for political analysis.
 The test is simply a demonstration of it.

 Respondents are going to feel under pressure to be politically correct

 Not really, because we’ve assured them that not only are their identities unknown, but their responses totally unrecorded.
 So the only actual pressure will come from themselves.
 We’ve found that a lot of people aren’t comfortable with the first result, so they go through the propositions again, changing some of their earlier responses.
 It’s a bit like an overweight person stepping back on the scales after removing their shoes.